Postage stamps and postal history of Diego-Suárez

 Diego-Suárez is a city at the northern tip of Madagascar in Antsiranana province.
 It was a French colony in the late 19th century until the colony's administration was subsumed into that of Madagascar in 1896.
 It was renamed as Antsiranana in 1975.

 Postage Stamps

-The colony issued its own postage stamps from 1890 to 1894, managing to produce over 60 types in that short time.
+The colony issued its own postage stamps from 1890 to 1894, producing over 60 types.